#1 Magical girl detectives

 Milky Holmes is a magical girl show with a detective twist, but at the same time it is also a parody of those genres that aims for an older audience.
 This genuinely caught me off guard, because I went into it anticipating a show for kids.
 It all looked so perfectly tropey and kiddie, up until a classmate referred to Sherlock as a “useless loli dyke”.

-Milky Holmes still has the cute characters, magic, and lighthearted fun of a shoujo-oriented magical girl series with dashes of adult humor thrown into it.
-It’s self-aware about the nature of these kinds of series and enjoys poking fun at its trappings; like mocking how weirdly-sexualized these anime can be or how they try to make it seem like nobody ever dies in these magical, city-wide battles.
+Milky Holmes still has the cute characters, magic, and lighthearted fun of a shoujo-oriented magical girl series.
+Just with dashes of adult humor thrown into it.
+It’s self-aware about the nature of these kinds of series and enjoys poking fun at its trappings.
+Like mocking how weirdly-sexualized these anime can be or how they try to make it seem like nobody ever dies in these magical, city-wide battles.

 #3 Idiotic characters done well